ajcm/spring-examples/spring6/spring-javaconfig-beans/README.md

 ### spring-javaconfig-beans

-- Examples with Beans and qualifiers
+- Examples using Java Configuration
-- Configure Beans and names
+- @Beans and qualifiers
-- Resourcee Properties